JagodaBodnar/movie_app/README.md

 - pagination based on selected amounts of movies per page
 - displaying movie details
 - adding/removing movies to/from favourites
+- blog
+- comments section
+- data are connected and updated to/with firebase

 ## Available Scripts